Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Preliminaries and Contribution

 For every group $\ell \in [\gamma]$ there is an intra-group similarity function $d_{\ell}: \mathcal{I}^2 \mapsto \mathbb{R}_{\geq 0}$, such that for all $x,y \in \mathcal{D}_\ell$ we have $d_{\ell}(x,y)$ representing the true similarity between $x,y$.
 In addition, the smaller $d_{\ell}(x,y)$ is, the more similar $x,y$.
-Note here that the function $d_\ell$ is only used to compare members of group $\ell$.
-Further, a common assumption for functions measuring similarity is that they are metric \citep{yona2018probably,Kim2018,ilvento2019, emp1, emp2}; a function $d$ is metric if \textbf{a)} $d(x,y) = 0$ implies $x = y$, \textbf{b)} $d(x,y) = d(y,x)$ and \textbf{c)} $d(x,y) \leq d(x,z) + d(z, y)$ for all $x,y,z$ (triangle inequality). \emph{We also adopt the metric assumption for the function $d_\ell$}.
-Finally, based on the earlier discussion regarding computing similarity between elements of the same group, we assume that $d_{\ell}$ is known and given as part of the instance.
+Note here that the function $d_\ell$ is only used to compare members of group $\ell$ (in the college admissions example, the function $d_1$ would only be used to compare privileged students with each other).
+Further, a common assumption for functions measuring similarity is that they are metric\footnote{A function $d$ is metric if \textbf{a)} $d(x,y) = 0$ iff $x = y$, \textbf{b)} $d(x,y) = d(y,x)$ and \textbf{c)} $d(x,y) \leq d(x,z) + d(z, y)$ for all $x,y,z$ (triangle inequality).} \citep{yona2018probably,Kim2018,ilvento2019, emp1, emp2}. \emph{We also adopt the metric assumption for the function $d_\ell$}.
+Finally, based on the earlier discussion regarding computing similarity between elements of the same group, we assume that $d_{\ell}$ is known, and given as part of the instance.